 The residency in Psychiatry provides education and training in evidenced-based approaches to the treatment of mental disorders.
 During the early years of training, residents develop competence in a wide range of therapies.
 During the latter years, residents are encouraged to pursue, in depth, treatment approaches in which they have special interests.

-Ten PGY I positions are available each year.
-Of these, six are categorical and four are preliminary.
-The Accreditation Council for Graduate Medical Education currently approves a total of 34 surgical residents.
+Six categorical PGY-I positions are currently available each year in this program.
 Four hospitals are integrated under the general surgery residency program.
 These are tertiary referral centers for the Northeast Tennessee area and adjacent areas of Virginia, North Carolina, and Kentucky.
-Surgical support services at Mountain States Health Alliance Johnson City Medical Center are state of the art including a Level I Trauma Center, a 55-bed ICU, hemodialysis unit, cardiothoracic surgery unit, and renal and pancreatic transplant service.
-Residents are trained in general surgery and do rotations in neurosurgery, vascular surgery, pediatric surgery and transplant surgery.
-Surgery services at the James H. Quillen Veterans Affairs Medical Center include divisions of vascular surgery, general surgery, urology, otolaryngology-head and neck surgery and thoracic surgery.
-Wellmont Holston Valley Medical Center residents are trained in general surgery, vascular surgery, surgical oncology, bariatric surgery, orthopaedic surgery and trauma management, critical care and acute care surgery.
+Surgical support services at Mountain States Health Alliance Johnson City Medical Center are state of the art with features such as a Level I Trauma Center, a 55-bed ICU, hemodialysis unit, cardiothoracic surgery unit, and children's hospital.
+Residents are trained in general surgery and do rotations in several types of surgery, including laparoscopic surgery, vascular surgery, and pediatric surgery.
+Surgery services at the James H. Quillen Veterans Affairs Medical Center include divisions of vascular surgery, general surgery, urology, otolaryngology-head and neck surgery, and thoracic surgery.
+Wellmont Holston Valley Medical Center residents are trained in general surgery, vascular surgery, surgical oncology, and bariatric surgery.
+They also encounter training and gain experience in trauma management, critical care, and acute care surgery in the HVMC Level I Trauma Center.
 Wellmont Bristol Regional Medical Center provides valuable experience in general, vascular, and cardiothoracic surgery.
-The Surgery program is a five year clinical program designed to develop a highly skilled general surgeon.
+The categorical Surgery program is a five year clinical program designed to develop highly skilled general surgeons.
 The program has been designed to allow the resident to develop technical skills and progressive clinical maturity while receiving conscientious training and supervision from a highly qualified and dedicated surgical staff.

 The third and fourth years of the program allow more time in general surgery as well as further involvement in surgical specialties -thoracic and cardiovascular surgery, pediatric surgery, oncology, vascular surgery, and participation as a senior member of the trauma team.

-The fifth year is one of chief residency with rotations at the James H. Quillen Veterans Affairs Hospital, Wellmont Holston Valley Medical Center, Wellmont Bristol Regional Hospital and Mountain States Health Alliance Johnson City Medical Center.
+The fifth year is one of chief residency with rotations at the James H. Quillen Veterans Affairs Hospital, Wellmont Holston Valley Medical Center, Wellmont Bristol Regional Hospital, and Mountain States Health Alliance Johnson City Medical Center.
 Chief residents function as the leaders of the surgical team at their respective hospitals.
-Their duties include supervision of all the junior resident rotations at their hospital.
-They also play a major role in the Level I trauma center and participate in the management of the complicated surgical patients.
+Their duties include supervision of all the junior resident rotations at their hospital and the management of complicated surgical patients.

-RESIDENT TEACHING CONFERENCE: The surgical house staff meets weekly for didactic sessions in the basic science curriculum using SCORE from ABS, journal reviews, clinical presentations and ABSITE review topics.
-Residents attend weekly conferences in vascular surgery and surgical oncology.
+RESIDENT TEACHING CONFERENCE: The surgical house staff meets weekly on Friday afternoons for didactic sessions in the basic science curriculum using SCORE from ABS, journal reviews, clinical presentations, and ABSITE review topics.
+Residents also attend weekly Monday or Tuesday morning conferences in hepatobiliary/transplant surgery, vascular surgery, trauma surgery, breast surgery/surgical oncology, and general surgery.
 There are multiple interdisciplinary conferences that occur weekly at each hospital.

-SIMULATOR LAB – The residents are given opportunities to participate in the laparoscopic simulator lab on a monthly basis.
+SIMULATOR LAB – The residents are given frequent opportunities to participate in the laparoscopic simulator lab, and junior residents are assigned times to attend on a weekly basis.
 This lab contains laparoscopic, FLS, and endoscopic simulators.